 Am I covered for windshield insurance claims?

-Good news!
-If your auto insurance policy includes comprehensive coverage, your chipped or cracked windshield should be covered by your policy.
+Good news: generally, your policy will cover chips and cracks in your windshield.
+If your auto insurance policy includes comprehensive coverage, your coverage should be air-tight.
 Comprehensive insurance covers damage to your vehicle that isn’t caused by a collision, and includes coverage for falling or flying objects—especially stones.

-Windshield replacements may only cost between $160-$300 for older cars, but replacing one on a newer car could set you back as much as $2,500 on newer cars in order to incorporate all of the safety cameras that come with them these days.
+Windshield replacements may only cost between $160-$300 for older cars, but replacing one on a newer car could set you back as much as $2,500 on newer cars.
+Incorporating all of the technical calibrations for sensors and safety cameras can become expensive, both for replacement parts and for the labour needed to install them.
 Fancy cars come with higher repair costs in general.

 What should I do if my windshield is chipped?

 If your car’s windshield is chipped, then you should go to a windshield repair company as quickly as possible—it’s still usually way cheaper to fix a windshield than to replace one, even if you don’t have the coverage on your policy.

 Repairing a chip costs a fraction of the expense of replacing the whole windshield.
 Glass repair technology is surprisingly effective, and the repair facilities can often repair chips that are large or strangely shaped.
 Even small cracks can be repaired, but if it becomes bigger than a quarter, then your windshield has a much bigger chance of getting worse.
 Just take this as a general guideline rather than a hard and fast rule, though!

 Because the cost to repair chips is so much cheaper than the cost to replace a windshield, many insurance companies will not ask you to pay a deductible if you have this process done, eliminating your expenses.
 Not bad, right?